 - For remote learning days:

-- Full-time remote learners may pick up to go 2 lunches on Tuesday and 2 lunches on Thursday outside the High School front entrance between the hours of 12:00 pm - 1:30 pm.
+- Full-time remote learners may pick up to go 2 lunches on Monday and 3 lunches on Wednesdays outside the High School front entrance between the hours of 12:00 pm - 1:30 pm.

 To order meals go to MyPaymentsPlus